-- A. The Personnel Committee Ministry Coordinating Council is responsible for recommending to the Committee on Presbytery all salary increases.
+- A. The Ministry Coordinating Council is responsible for recommending all salary increases.
 Salary levels shall be maintained in a manner that results in their being consistent internally, responsive to changes in the cost of living, and in keeping with the church's compensation standards.
 Salary scales for non-exempt staff shall be in keeping with the provisions of Federal laws covering minimum wages. - B. Salary reviews will be scheduled annually, as part of the performance review held during August, with any proposed changes effective 1 January.
-The Personnel Committee Ministry Coordinating Council will determine salary adjustment recommendations for the General Presbyter, and provide the recommendation to the Committee on Ministry of Presbytery Administration Operations for budgeting and approval.
-The General Presbyter will make salary adjustment recommendations for each member of the staff during the review with the Personnel Committee.
-Ministry Coordinating Council.
-The Personnel Committee Ministry Coordinating Council will consider the General Presbyter's recommendations and decide on those salary adjustments which will be recommended to the Committee on Ministry of Presbytery Administration Operations for budgeting and approval.
+The Ministry Coordinating Council will determine salary adjustment recommendations for the General Presbyter and provide the recommendation to the Ministry of Presbytery Operations for budgeting and approval.
+The General Presbyter will make salary adjustment recommendations for each member of the staff during the review with the Ministry Coordinating Council.
+The Ministry Coordinating Council will consider the General Presbyter's recommendations and decide on those salary adjustments which will be recommended to the Ministry of Presbytery Operations for budgeting and approval.